 Learn how the Garmin data is separated and organized in Labfront

 Labfront creates a single zip file for all of your participants' data.
 Each subsequent folder is organized in .CSV files.
-Each participant has their own folder (with their participant_name/anonymous ID as the folder title), and each participant folder is further is organized into
+Each participant has their own folder (with their participant_name/anonymous ID as the folder title), and each participant folder is further organized into 4 separate folders:

 1. Device_Data (high-resolution physiological data, e.g. BBI data)

 2. Garmin_Data (high-level summary data, e.g. Stress data)

 3. To_do (time-stamped task data, related to any type of to-do task you set up in your protocol, e.g. "20 min meditation" task)